Yes. Mobile homes are taxable as real estate if they are connected by all or one of the following: water, gas, electric, or sewer.

 There are four: The county, municipal, library and school.
+Six muncipalities have a fire tax, one has a EMS tax.
 The county, municipal and library operate on a calendar year basis.
 The school along with Pleasant Valley library tax operates on a fiscal year basis, that is, July 1 through June 30th.

 You must file an appeal form with the Board of Assessment Revision identifying the assessment you want to appeal, the property code number and the address you want the Board to send your notice to appear for a hearing.